xckevinc/sitemapgenerator/README.md

   more time and real goals in a production environment, I would have separated these by scope so that developmental tests would not rely on file operations, data sets, and even web queries to keep speed up.
 For this project I was more interested in providing more then just bare bones testing so the suite has been structured this way.
-  Going beyond, I would like to add other scopes to handle different testing scenarios. --NOTE-- I just added Configuration tags and Profiles to enable dual mode testing.
+  Going beyond, I would like to add other scopes to handle different testing scenarios. --NOTE-- I later added Configuration tags and Profiles to enable dual mode testing.

   The WebScrapper should be re-factored to cache the link collections created from each request for internal/external/images.
+    Currently those filtered collections are created each time and a cache would be more efficient.

   The Maven plugins should be further configured to properly package the deliverable.
 Removing snapshot versions, packaging any dependencies, copying start scripts, managing an installer, etc.

-  The gui should be updated with a multi threaded architecture for generating the sitemaps, displaying scan status in the GUI, and displaying the final output rather than the current hijacking of the event thread for the entire duration of the website scan.
+  The GUI should be updated with a multi threaded architecture for generating the sitemaps.
+This would allow enhancements
+    like displaying scan status in the GUI (either percent complete or current URL), allowing a cancel, and also displaying the final output when ready rather than the current hijacking of the event thread for the entire duration of the website scan.

   The GUI could use refinement and polish to match the layout of the design.

   The GUI could use the "Save Sitemap" button from the original design to preserve the output for later analysis.

+  The GUI could have been developed with tests to verify creation and configuration of components but since this isn't production code, and visual inspection is arguably more appropriate in this case, I did not create those

   The Listener on the URL Text Field should run URL validation as the user enters data so the box border could be
-    colored to show status in advance.
+    colored to show status in advance of intiated the scan.

+  The handling of non HTML internal links like pdf's that are directly available in a web browser could be handled
+    more clearly.